bovirus/adbtools2/README.md

 ```
 su -c "mount --bind /tmp/upgrade.sh /usr/sbin/upgrade.sh" -
 ```
+* after the execution of `hack-script.sh`, before reboot and still in "factory mode" it is possible to upgrade, via web interface, the router with an unsigned firmware generated with the "Firmware Modification Kit" described below.

-To return to router normal mode of operation you have to exit factory mode with the following command in the clish shell
+To return to normal mode of operation it is needed to exit factory mode with the following command in the clish shell

     DLINK# restore default-setting

-You will return to the normal mode, but the previous configuration has been wiped out, so the router restart as if it was resetted to factory configuration.
+The router will return to the normal mode, but the previous configuration has been wiped out, so the router restarts as if it was resetted to factory configuration.

 # Firmware modification kit

-In the folder `mod-kit` there are a couple of scripts and support files to modify an official firmware with another that includes custom modifications.

-The scripts allow to extract the root file system from the official firmware, apply custom patches, overwrite exiting files or add new files to the file system and then generate a new unsigned firmware file that can be loaded into the router using the `hack-script.sh` and the procedure to become root described above.
+This kit, located in the folder *mod-kit* in this repository, allows to extract the root file system from an official firmware file, modify and/or add new files to this root file system and generate a new, unsigned, firmware file, ready to be uploaded to the router, via web interface, following the procedure described above and involving the use of `hack-script.sh`.

-Current implementation has the following limitations (some of them will be removed in future releases):
+Current implementation has the following limitations (some of them may be removed in future releases):

-* only the DVA-5592_A1_WI_20180405.sig firmware can be modified (firmware for the device D-Link DVA-5592 distributed in Italy by Wind)
+* only the DVA-5592_A1_WI_20180405.sig firmware can be modified (firmware for the device D-Link DVA-5592 distributed in Italy by Wind and released on 2018/04/05)

-* new root file system image, incorporating custom modifications, must not be greater than current root file image size
+* new root file system image, incorporating custom modifications, must not be greater than current root file system image size

 * runs only on Linux (this limitation will not be removed in future releases)